Coloring graphs with no even hole $\geq 6$: the triangle-free case: Introduction

 Consequently, forbidding holes in order to get a $\chi$-bounded class is conceivable only if we forbid infinitely many hole lengths.
 Two parameters should be taken into account: first, the length of the holes, and secondly, the parity of their lengths.
 In this respect, Gy\'arf\'as \cite{G54} made a famous series of three conjectures.
-The first one asserts the class of graphs with no odd hole is $\chi$-bounded.
+The first one asserts that the class of graphs with no odd hole is $\chi$-bounded.
 The second one asserts that, for every $k$, the class of graphs with no hole of length at least $k$ is $\chi$-bounded.
 The last one generalizes the first two conjectures and asserts that for every $k$, the class of graphs with no odd hole of length at least $k$ is $\chi$-bounded.
 After several partial results \cite{RS99, ScottCycles, CSSGyarfas}, the first and the second conjectures were recently solved by Chudnovsky, Scott and Seymour \cite{SSOddHoles, CSSLongHoles}.
-Moreover, we learned while writing this article that Scott and Seymour claimed\footnote{Their article is still in preparation.} to have proved a very general result implying the triangle-free case of the third conjecture (which would also imply the result of this paper): for every $k\geq 0$, every triangle-free graph with large enough chromatic number admits a sequence of holes of $k$ consecutive lengths.
+Moreover, we learned while writing this article that Scott and Seymour have proved a very general result implying the triangle-free case of the third conjecture (which also implies the result of this paper): for every $k\geq 0$, every triangle-free graph with large enough chromatic number admits a sequence of holes of $k$ consecutive lengths \cite{SSConsecutiveHoles}\footnote{Bibliography update: while this article was under review process, Scott and Seymour finally managed to prove that, for every $c, k\geq 0$, every graph with clique number at most $c$ and sufficiently large chromatic number has a hole of every possible length modulo $k$ \cite{SSResidues}.
+This implies Gy\'arf\'as' third conjecture.}.

-The class of even-hole-free graphs has extensively been studied from a structural point of view.
+The class of even-hole-free graphs has been extensively studied from a structural point of view.
 A decomposition theorem together with a recognition algorithm have been found by Conforti, Cornu\'ejols, Kapoor and Vu\v{s}kovi\'c \cite{EvenHole1, EvenHole2,ChangLu}.
 Reed conjectured \cite{R58} that every even-hole-free graphs has a vertex whose neighborhood is the union of two cliques (called a \emph{bisimplicial} vertex), which he and his co-authors proved \cite{EvenHoleBisimplicial} a few years later.
 As a consequence, they obtained that every even-hole-free graph $G$ satisfies $\chi(G)\leq 2\omega(G)-1$.